 “The next step became obvious,” Dana told us.
 “I’m going to go with GMB.
 They can get me off my leash.”

 “Vitamin is helping restore a neurological connection in the body.”

-Dana had been following GMB for about a year when she finally decided to take the leap and go through Vitamin, our 28-day course on improving movement and motor control.
+Dana had been following GMB for about a year when she finally decided to take the leap and go through Vitamin, our program for improving movement and motor control.
 She said the emphasis on control and range of motion were what attracted her to Vitamin in the first place.